 Indoor causes can also result in slab leaks.
 For instance, leaks in the bathrooms, cooking, and clothes drying can cause slab leaks.

-Initially, the problems caused by as slab leak are only minor and easy to mitigate.
+Initially, the problems caused by a slab leak are only minor and easy to mitigate.
 However, over time, slab leaks will result in runaway problems that are not only difficult to repair but also very costly.
 However, the biggest issue of concern with a slab leak is the safety of the occupants.

 The continued leaks will give rise to perfect conditions for mold and mildew to sprout and grow.
 At this point, you will be facing breathing issues and odor problems.
 If the leaks remain unchecked and unrepaired, the leaking water will deteriorate soil quality, compromising your foundation.
 This exposes you to extensive and expensive repairs.

-In Suffolk County these types of plumbing issues can end up very costly if left untreated.
-If you suspect that there maybe a slab leak in your home, call a plumber immediately.
+In Suffolk County, these types of plumbing issues can end up very costly if left untreated.
+If you suspect that there may be a slab leak in your home, call a plumber immediately.
 Catching it early on, can save your money and keep your family safe.
 If you think you may have a slab leak, give us and let's see how we can you.